 In order to take action, a quorum must be present.
-At least one CWG member from four of the seven market Segments listed below must be present (including participation by telephone) at a meeting to constitute a quorum: Independent REPs (and Aggregators), Independent Generators, Independent Power Marketers, Municipals, Cooperatives, Investor Owned Utilities, and Consumers.
+A quorum is defined as at least one CFSG member in each of at least four of the following Segments: Independent Retail Electric Provider (IREP) (and Aggregators), Independent Generators, Independent Power Marketers (IPM), Municipal, Cooperative, Investor Owned Utility (IOU), and Consumers.
+CFSG members may participate in a meeting in-person or remotely

-Each CWG member or CWG member’s company represented on CWG may designate, in writing, an Alternate Representative or proxy who may attend meetings and vote on the CWG member’s behalf.
-Alternate Representatives must be employees of the same company as the CWG member designating them or may be agents with a contractual obligation to represent the interest of the company designating them.
-Alternative Representatives count toward establishing a quorum at a CWG meeting; proxies do not.
-If a CWG member wishes to designate an Alternate Representative or proxy, the CWG member must send to ERCOT notification of the designation of such Alternative Representative or proxy in advance of any meeting and the designation shall be valid for the time period designated by the CWG member.
+Each CFSG member or CFSG member’s company represented on CFSG may designate, in writing, an Alternate Representative or proxy who may attend meetings and vote on the CFSG member’s behalf.
+Alternate Representatives must be employees of the same company as the CFSG member designating them or may be agents with a contractual obligation to represent the interest of the company designating them.
+Alternative Representatives count toward establishing a quorum at a CFSG meeting; proxies do not.
+If a CFSG member wishes to designate an Alternate Representative or proxy, the CFSG member must send CFSG leadership notification of the designation of such Alternative Representative or proxy in advance of any meeting and the designation shall be valid for the time period designated by the CFSG member.

 B. Meeting Schedule and Notification

-The CWG shall meet at least quarterly to review credit policy.
-In addition, the CWG shall meet as needed to address issues as they arise such as NPRRs.
-Meeting notices and agendas shall be sent to the CWG distribution list and posted on the ERCOT website at least one (1) week prior to the CWG meeting unless an urgent condition requires shorter notice.
-If the CWG Chair or Vice Chair has declared a meeting urgent, meeting notices shall be sent to the distribution list and posted on the ERCOT website and shall clearly identify the condition requiring the shorter notice.
-Except in cases of urgent matters, all agenda items requiring a vote of CWG must be published at least one week prior to the meeting at which the vote will take place.
-In the case of an urgent matter, all agenda items requiring a vote of CWG shall be published as soon as possible prior to the meeting at which the vote will take place and the circumstances causing the urgency shall be clearly identified.
-All CWG meetings may be attended by any interested observer.
+The CFSG shall meet at least quarterly to review credit policy.
+In addition, the CFSG shall meet as needed to address issues as they arise such as NPRRs.
+Meeting notices and agendas shall be sent to the CFSG distribution list and posted on the ERCOT website at least one (1) week prior to the CFSG meeting unless an urgent condition requires shorter notice.
+If the CFSG Chair or Vice Chair has declared a meeting urgent, meeting notices shall be sent to the distribution list and posted on the ERCOT website and shall clearly identify the condition requiring the shorter notice.
+Except in cases of urgent matters, all agenda items requiring a vote of CFSG must be published at least one week prior to the meeting at which the vote will take place.
+In the case of an urgent matter, all agenda items requiring a vote of CFSG shall be published as soon as possible prior to the meeting at which the vote will take place and the circumstances causing the urgency shall be clearly identified.
+All CFSG meetings may be attended by any interested observer.
 Call-in numbers will be provided for those persons wishing to attend via telephone.
-CWG members may participate in the meeting and vote via telephone.
-If third-party confidential information is presented during a meeting, all persons except for CWG members may be excluded from the portion of the meeting at which such confidential information is discussed.
-Confidential information will not be presented to CWG members participating by telephone.
+If third-party confidential information is presented during a meeting, all persons except for CFSG members may be excluded from the portion of the meeting at which such confidential information is discussed.
+Confidential information will not be presented to CFSG members participating by telephone.

 C. Voting

 Votes: At all meetings, each Segment shall have one (1) vote.
-CWG members present at the meeting (including participation via telephone) and participating in the vote shall receive an equal fraction of its Segment’s vote.
+CFSG members present at the meeting (including participation via telephone) and participating in the vote shall receive an equal fraction of its Segment’s vote.

-Abstentions: In the event that a CWG member abstains from a vote, the Segment vote shall be allocated equally among the CWG members casting a vote.
+Abstentions: In the event that a CFSG member abstains from a vote, the Segment vote shall be allocated equally among the CFSG members casting a vote.

-Voting: In matters determined by the CWG Chair to require a vote of CWG or when any CWG member requests a vote on an issue, each CWG member shall have one (1) vote except that a CWG member holding a valid proxy for another CWG member shall have one (1) vote plus one vote for each proxy held.
-A motion passes when (A) a majority of the aggregate of the fractional Segment votes are: (i) affirmative, and (ii) a minimum total of three (3) and (B) a minimum of 67% of voting individuals meet Qualification guidelines.
+Voting: In matters determined by the CFSG Chair to require a vote of CFSG or when any CFSG member requests a vote on an issue, each CFSG member shall have one (1) vote except that a CFSG member holding a valid proxy for another CFSG member shall have one (1) vote plus one vote for each proxy held.
+A motion passes when (A) a majority of the aggregate of the fractional Segment votes are: (i) affirmative, and (ii) a minimum total of three (3).